What is a Buyer Persona? – Definition

 5 Common Mistakes with Buyer Personas

-4. Only demographics: “Woman, 35–45, academic” is not a persona – without goals, challenges, and behavior, the core is missing
+- Demographics only: “Female, 35–45, academic” is not a persona – without goals, challenges, and behavior, the core is missing.

 Buyer Personas for Austrian SMEs